Sarah-Bue/knit-space/README.md

 Page | Desktop Version | Mobile Version
 --- | --- | ---
 Home | --- | ---
+About | --- | ---
 Dashboard | --- | ---
+My Posts | --- | ---
 Blog Post View | --- | ---
 Edit / Create Post | --- | ---
 Sign Up / Sign In | --- | ---
 404 | --- | ---

+#### Pre-existing Posts

+In order to create a realisitc, emmersive feeling for new users, a total of 30 blog posts have been created and uploaded into the database as a .json file.
+These posts were created with six different user personas in mind and were given various created_on dates to give the appearance of a well established blog.
+Posts were originally supposed to be diplayed by their last_modified rather than their created_on date, but frequent testing and updates throughout the process meant that these dates were much closer together than originally anticipated.
+In order to maintain the feeling of a pre-existing blog, the decision was made to order posts by their created_om date instead.

 [Back to top ⇧](#knitspace)